spatialthoughts/qgis-tutorials/source/docs/web_mapping_with_qgis2web.rst

 8. Back in the main QGIS window, choose the :guilabel:`Identify` tool and click on any point.
-The :guilabel:`Identify Results` panel will display the nicely formallted attributes with the newly added aliases.
+The :guilabel:`Identify Results` panel will display the nicely formatted attributes with the newly added aliases.
 You will notice that the hidden fields do not appear in the results.

 .. image:: /static/web_mapping_with_qgis2web/images/8.png